matryoshkev/mix-experiment-tools/README.md

 - example code to modify and reuse
 - starting materials for new lab member

+These materials aim for best practice in data storage and analysis to enable open, transparent, repeatable science.

-## R code
+## Files

 `mix_expt_examples.R`
-: Example analysis of data from mix experiments
+: Example analyses of data from mix experiments

 `mixexptr.R`
 : Library of R functions to calculate and plot fitness effects in mix experiments

-## Data handling

 `data_smith2010.csv`
-: Example dataset in archive-quality csv format.
+: Example dataset where measured values are cell counts for each strain.
+Archive-quality csv format.
 Metadata embedded as comment lines beginning with `#`.

 `data_smith2010.xslx`
 : Example dataset in spreadsheet format.
 Follows best practices described by [Broman \& Woo (2017)](https://doi.org/10.1080/00031305.2017.1375989).

+`data_Yurtsev2013.csv`
+: Example dataset where measured values are total density and strain frequency

 ## Further reading

+- smith j and Inglis RF (2021) Evaluating kin and group selection as tools for quantitative analysis of microbial data.
+Proceedings B 288:20201657. [https://doi.org/10.1098/rspb.2020.1657](https://doi.org/10.1098/rspb.2020.1657)
 - Broman KW and Woo KH (2017) Data organization in spreadsheets.
 The American Statistician 72:2-10. [https://doi.org/10.1080/00031305.2017.1375989](https://doi.org/10.1080/00031305.2017.1375989)
 - [Dryad | Good data practices](https://datadryad.org/stash/best_practices)